Jethet/wiki-hh/React/variousReact.md

 est→ 	empty state object

 **Get rid of React logo in tab**
-Delete all favicons and mentions of favicons in the HTML file.
+Delete all icons and favicons, and delete mentions of favicons in the HTML file.
 Then delete browser history.